-- (i) Where APCL is being sought for the award of academic credit the University must make certain that the learning derived from prior certificated study is equivalent to that of the learning that might otherwise have been achieved by following the full programme of study. - (ii) The University is only able to consider an applicant's previous studies for APCL if they closely match the content of the University's module(s) from which the applicant is seeking exemption. - (iii) Although an applicant does not receive formal tuition during the process of making an APCL claim, additional support is in place at this time, for which a fee is charged.
+- (c) Although an applicant does not receive formal tuition during the process of making an APCL claim, additional support is in place at this time, for which a fee is charged.
 This fee is non-refundable should the claim be unsuccessful.
-There is no fee charged for claims made on the basis of previous qualifications/modules obtained/taken at the University of Birmingham. - (iv) Only previous studies taken at the same level as (or higher than) the University's programme for which the applicant is requesting partial exemption will be considered for APCL. - (v) It is the responsibility of the applicant to check that their previous studies were taken at the same level as (or higher than) the University's qualification and that the credit value is equivalent to (or higher than) that which they wish to claim credit towards.
+There is no fee charged for claims made on the basis of previous qualifications/modules obtained/taken at the University of Birmingham. - (d) Only previous studies taken at the same level as (or higher than) the University's programme for which the applicant is requesting partial exemption will be considered for APCL. - (e) It is the responsibility of the applicant to check that their previous studies were taken at the same level as (or higher than) the University's qualification and that the credit value is equivalent to (or higher than) that which they wish to claim credit towards.
 If the applicant's prior learning was taken at a lower level than the credit for which they are seeking an exemption, the University will be unable to consider a claim.

-6.36 Accreditation of Prior Experiential Learning (APEL)
+Accreditation of Prior Experiential Learning (APEL)

-- (i) The Accreditation of Prior Experiential Learning (APEL) is the process by which credit is given for learning acquired outside formal education and training systems.
-The APEL process seeks to assess the eligibility of an individual's previous experience for entry with credit, not to assess the experience itself. - (ii) Applicants will be expected to submit a portfolio to assess the eligibility of previous experience. - (iii) The College will make an initial assessment to determine if the applicant should proceed to portfolio. - (iv) Applicants may only start work on the portfolio once they hold and have accepted an unconditional place on the programme for which exemption is sought. - (v) The College will notify applicants and Admissions of any additional assessment tools to be used when assessing APEL claims (e.g. interviews, diagnostic tests, special assignments, etc). - (vi) On submission of the portfolio, the College will determine if the evidence provided demonstrates that the applicant has met the learning outcomes of the modules for which exemption is sought. - (vii) Schools must inform applicants seeking APEL of the amount of work that may be involved in making a claim and that completion of a portfolio does not guarantee that exemption will be granted.
+- 6.36 (a) The Accreditation of Prior Experiential Learning (APEL) is the process by which credit is given for learning acquired outside formal education and training systems.
+The APEL process seeks to assess the eligibility of an individual's previous experience for entry with credit, not to assess the experience itself. - (b) Applicants will be expected to submit a portfolio to assess the eligibility of previous experience. - (c) The College will make an initial assessment to determine if the applicant should proceed to portfolio - (d) Applicants may only start work on the portfolio once they hold and have accepted an unconditional place on the programme for which exemption is sought. - (e) The College will notify applicants and Admissions of any additional assessment tools to be used when assessing APEL claims (e.g. interviews, diagnostic tests, special assignments, etc.) - (f) On submission of the portfolio, the College will determine if the evidence provided demonstrates that the applicant has met the learning outcomes of the modules for which exemption is sought. - (g) Schools must inform applicants seeking APEL of the amount of work that may be involved in making a claim and that completion of a portfolio does not guarantee that exemption will be granted.

-6.37 APL Appeals
+APL Appeals

-- (i) Appeals are only eligible on the basis of additional evidence that was unavailable at the time of the original application.
-No other request will be considered. - (ii) A request for a formal review of the decision should be made in writing to the Director of Admissions within one month of the decision outcome. - (iii) Following the submission, the Director of Admissions (or nominee) will review the request for eligibility.
+- 6.37 (a) Appeals are only eligible on the basis of additional evidence that was unavailable at the time of the original application.
+No other request will be considered. - (b) A request for a formal review of the decision should be made in writing to the Director of Admissions within one month of the decision outcome - (c) Following the submission, the Director of Admissions (or nominee) will review the request for eligibility.
 Should the request be eligible, the Director of Admissions (or nominee) will respond to the applicant within 10 working days, detailing the University's decision.